Information for Current Students

 - College Work Study (Federal or State)

-Each academic year, students are provided with an award letter stating the amount of aid the Office of
+Each academic year, students are provided with a Financial Aid Award stating the amount of aid the Office of

 Student Financial Aid can offer to the student.